wjw465150/GeodeUserGuide/Geode_6(Developing with Apache Geode).md

 You can persist data on disk for backup purposes and overflow it to disk to free up memory without completely removing the data from your cache.

-**Note:** This supplements the general steps for managing data regions provided in [Basic Configuration and Programming](https://geode.apache.org/docs/guide/17/basic_config/book_intro.html).
+**注意:** This supplements the general steps for managing data regions provided in [Basic Configuration and Programming](https://geode.apache.org/docs/guide/17/basic_config/book_intro.html).

 All disk storage uses Apache Geode [Disk Storage](https://geode.apache.org/docs/guide/17/managing/disk_storage/chapter_overview.html).